kaufm202/Riboseq_ASPB_2024/pipeline.md

     # If 3-nt is too low, Ribo-seQC will not calculate P-site offsets,
     #     add the option readlength_choice_method = "all" to force P-site calcs
 ```
-The main report from Ribo-seQC will be an HTML file.
-In addition, Ribo-seQC outputs P-sites that can be used for RiboPlotR with a bit of reformatting:
+The main report from Ribo-seQC will be an HTML file, which also contains the P-site offset values.
+In addition, Ribo-seQC outputs P-site positions that can be used for RiboPlotR with a bit of reformatting:
 ```
 # in R
 in_plus <- "path/to/file_P_sites_plus.bedgraph"